d-smith/acg-aws-architecture/01-cloud-practitioner/notes.md

 * Migrates data from on-premises to AWS
 * Copy data between AWS storage services
 * Replicate data cross-Region or cross-account

+## Leveraging Analytics Services

+Data warehousing

+* A data warehouse is a data storage solution that aggregates massive amounts of historical data from disparate sources.
+* Data warehouses support querying, reporting, analytics, and business intelligence.
+They are not used for transaction processing.

+Amazon Redshift

+* Redshift is a scalable data warehouse solution
+* Improves speed and efficiency when querying
+* Handles exabyte-scale data

+Uses

+* When you need to consolidate multiple data sources for reporting
+* When you want to run a database that doesn't require real-time transaction processing (insert, update, and delete)

+Analytics is the act of querying or processing your data

+Athena

+* Athena is a query service for Amazon S3.
+* Analyze S3 data using SQL
+* Pay per query
+* Considered serverless

+Glue

+* Glue prepares your data for analytics.
+* Extract, transform, load (ETL) service
+* Prepare and load data
+* Helps to better understand your data

+Kinesis

+* Kinesis allows you to analyze data and video streams in real time.
+* Analyze real-time, streaming data
+* Supports video, audio, application logs, website clickstreams, and IoT

+Elastic MapReduce

+* EMR helps you process large amounts of data.
+* EMR Process big data
+* Analyze data using Hadoop
+* Works with big data frameworks

+Data Pipeline

+* Data Pipeline helps you move data between compute and storage services running either on AWS or on-premises.
+* Moves data at specific intervals
+* Moves data based on conditions
+* Sends notifications on success or failure

+QuickSight

+* QuickSight helps you visualize your data.